 ‘One day Onkel Harry und Onkel Jack und Onkel Ernst were all sitting on the verandah like tree alt crows on der railing, you know, all sitting dere.
 In d’ chair witt de pipes.
 Just sort of lookin out into de paddock und … I forget which one said … Uncle Jack … ‘Might rrrain’.
 After a while Uncle Harry said, “Won’t rrrain’ (pause).
 And Uncle Jack said, ‘I tink it vill, (pause), ‘ Then after a while Uncle Ernst got up and he started to go inside and he said, “Where are you goin’ Ernst?”, and he said, “Well I komm out here for a bit of peace and quiet”, he said, “I didn’t komm here to hear bleddy arguments yet”.’

-(Compare this story with one given of a website of north German ‘Plattduutsch’ language and culture (called ‘Dut un’ Dat’).
+(Compare the story above with one given of a website of north German ‘Plattduutsch’ language and culture (called ‘Dut un’ Dat’).
 The joke is about three north German fishermen sitting in a pub in front of their “Bier und an Kom” (Beer and Kummel Schnaps) smoking their “Pieps” (pipes).
 After one hour silence one fisherman sighs, “Jo, Jo” (Yes, Yes).
 Another hour passes by and again, “Jo, Jo”.
 Two hours later the same fisherman says, “Jo, Jo!
 I got to go!, gets up and leaves.
 One of the remaining people says, “Hein, is’cha man n’ fein’ Kerl, bat he snackt to feel” (Hein [the man who left] is a fine mate, but he talks too much) and all nod in agreement.

 Through the wonderful writings of South Australian author Colin Thiele, the remnants of the unique ‘Barossa Deutsch’ language of the German settlers in South Australia has reached the general public.
 Consisting of an amalgam of both English and German words – often spoken in German grammatical structure – this language often persisted into a number of generations and older folk in the Barossa region can still speak it today.
 Some call this language ‘gemixt’.

 And they used to say things like, ‘I’ll stay by the house all day’.
 Well in German language that’s what you would say: you stay home – stay by the house.
 Another good one was, ‘Oh Vater vhen he tells a story he’s got to go all through Berlin first”, meaning it takes a person a long time, and a lot of words, to get to the point!